-Cilantro is much used herb worldwide but it is a bit of an acquired taste; it is just green coriander and known in the subcontinent as dhania.
-It is one of those herbs that seeds itself and comes up every year in spring and autumn providing flavour to make your salads more interesting.
+Cilantro is a much used herb worldwide but it has a bit of an acquired taste; it is just green coriander and known in the subcontinent as dhania.
+It is one of those plants that seeds itself and comes up every year in spring and autumn providing flavour to make your salads more interesting.

-If your family turns up their noses, then use just half a cup or even less in your chimichurri sauce for preserving parsley at first until they get used to it.
+If your family turns up its nose then use just half a cup or even less in your chimichurri sauce for preserving parsley at first until they get used to it.

 Depending on what foods you are going to use with your chimichurri sauce a teaspoon of natural honey always adds just a little for those with a sweet tooth; but only if you can find some that it completely unprocessed.
 Otherwise rather just omit it entirely.

-Can you believe it but natural honey actually reduces the fasting blood sugar and lipid profile in non-insulin dependent type two diabetics.
+Can you believe it that natural honey actually reduces the fasting blood sugar and lipid profile in non-insulin dependent type two diabetics?

-You can now use your chimichurri sauce from preserving parsley and other herbs as a marvelous condiment year-round on a host of your favourite dishes; drop it in with eggs Florentine, in soups and fish dishes.
+You can now use your chimichurri sauce fom preserving parsley and other herbs as a marvelous condiment year-round on a host of your favourite dishes; drop it in with eggs Florentine, in soups and fish recipes too.